-- 37. Dioceses are encouraged to pay assistant staff (including those who are not office-holders) between the National Minimum Stipend and the level for incumbents in the diocese, as seems appropriate.
-Assistant Curates, Deacons, and Licensed Lay Workers (including Church Army Evangelists engaged in the parochial ministry) are all regarded as assistant staff for the purposes of stipends. - 38.
-A stipend of £36,100 for archdeacons appointed on or after 1 April 2004 or, a stipend of £37,500 for archdeacons appointed before 1 April 2004.
+- 40. Dioceses are encouraged to pay assistant curates between the National Minimum Stipend and the level for incumbents in the diocese, as seems appropriate.
+These rates should also apply to Deacons and Licensed Lay Workers (including Church Army Evangelists engaged in the parochial ministry) who are officeholders. - 41.
+A stipend of £36,830 for archdeacons appointed on or after 1 April 2004 or, a stipend of £38,250 for archdeacons appointed before 1 April 2004.
 In cases where the archdeacon was receiving more than the post 2004 figure in his or her previous appointment, a receiving diocese has discretion to pay an enhanced stipend initially.
-However, it should reduce in a maximum period of three years until it reaches the post 2004 figure. - 39.
+However, it should reduce in a maximum period of three years until it reaches the post 2004 figure. - 42.
 This means that an archdeacon in this position would receive the first reduction in stipend on appointment and subsequent reductions in the second and third years dated from the time of appointment.
 If an archdeacon appointed before 1 April 2004 moves to another archdeacon's post, he/she should continue to receive the stipend for an appointment before 1 April 2004.